KristijanKelic/to-do-react/README.md

 # to-do-list
-Simple to do list for react &amp; redux practice.
+Simple TO DO app for react &amp; redux practice.